New examples of G$_2$-structures with divergence-free torsion: Introduction

 Several notions are introduced in equation \eqref{isometric flow intro}: \begin{itemize} \item The map $\iota$, called \textit{contraction}, simply given by $\iota_X(\eta)(Y,Z, W) = \eta(X, Y, Z, W)$ for a $4$-form $\eta \in \Omega^4(M)$ and vector fields $X$, $Y$, $Z$, $W \in \mathfrak{X}(M)$. \item The \textit{full torsion tensor} $T$ of $\varphi$, which is the only smooth tensor field of type $(1,1)$ on $M$ such that (see Section \ref{preliminares}).

 \item The \textit{divergence} of $T$, which is the smooth vector field $\DV T$ given by

 where $\{E_i \, \vert \, 1 \leq i \leq 7\}$ is an arbitrary local orthonormal frame of $(M,g)$. \end{itemize}

-It is clear that that $\mathrm{G}_2$-structures such that $\DV T = 0$ are critical points of \eqref{isometric flow intro}; such structures are said to have \textit{divergence-free full torsion tensor}, or \textit{divergence-free torsion} for short.
+It is clear that that $\mathrm{G}_2$-structures such that $\DV T = 0$ are critical points of equation \eqref{isometric flow intro}; such structures are said to have \textit{divergence-free full torsion tensor}, or \textit{divergence-free torsion} for short.

 The main motivation behind this article is to find new examples of $\mathrm{G}_2$-structures with divergence-free full torsion tensor.
-Our research led us to left-invariant $\mathrm{G}_2$-structures defined on simply connected solvable Lie groups $G_{A,B,C}$, introduced in Section \ref{los ejemplos}, whose definition depends on the choice of a triple $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ of pairwise-commuting $4 \times 4$ matrices.
+Our research led us to left-invariant $\mathrm{G}_2$-structures defined on simply connected completely solvable Lie groups $G_{A,B,C}$, introduced in Section \ref{los ejemplos}, whose definition depends on the choice of a triple $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ of pairwise-commuting matrices.
 Recall from \cite{KL} that these groups admit lattices when $A$, $B$, $C$ are chosen to be linearly independent, so there are compact versions of the examples.
-Three broad families of triples are considered: the \textit{skew-symmetric case}, in which $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are skew-symmetric; the \textit{diagonal case}, in which $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are diagonal (which is proven to be equivalent to the \textit{symmetric case}, see Proposition \ref{A,B,C sim compt}); and the \textit{antidiagonal case}, in which $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are antidiagonal (see equation \eqref{definicion antidiagonal}).
-These three cases are non-equivalent under mild restrictions on $A$, $B$, $C$, as computations regarding the Ricci operator of the underlying Riemannian structure of $(\mathfrak{g}_{A,B,C}, \varphi)$ readily show (see Propostion \ref{Ric in g_ABC}).
-The main result can be stated as follows: \begin{theorem} Left-invariant $\mathrm{G}_2$-structures given by \eqref{positiva intro} defined on Lie groups $G_{A,B,C}$ with $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ pairwise-commuting $4 \times 4$ real matrices that are all skew-symmetric, all symmetric, or all antidiagonal have a divergence-free full torsion tensor $T$; furthermore, those $\mathrm{G}_2$-structures are non-closed and pairwise non-equivalent under mild restrictions on $A$, $B$, and $C$. \end{theorem}
+Three broad families of triples are considered: the \textit{skew-symmetric case}, in which $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are skew-symmetric; the \textit{diagonal case}, in which $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are diagonal (which is proven to be equivalent to the \textit{symmetric case}, see Proposition \ref{prop: A,B,C sim compt}); and the \textit{antidiagonal case}, in which $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are antidiagonal (see equation \eqref{eq: definicion antidiagonal}).
+These three cases are non-equivalent under mild restrictions on $A$, $B$, $C$, as computations regarding the Ricci operator of the underlying Riemannian structure of $(\mathfrak{g}_{A,B,C}, \varphi)$ readily show (see Proposition \ref{Ric in g_ABC}).
+The main result can be summarized as follows: \begin{theorem} Left-invariant $\mathrm{G}_2$-structures given by equation \eqref{positiva intro} defined on certain simply connected completely solvable Lie groups $G_{A,B,C}$ (see Section \ref{los ejemplos}) with $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ pairwise-commuting matrices that are all skew-symmetric, all symmetric, or all antidiagonal have a divergence-free full torsion tensor $T$.
+Furthermore, those $\mathrm{G}_2$-structures are non-closed and pairwise non-equivalent under mild restrictions on $A$, $B$, and $C$. \end{theorem}